pzeleznjak/ekv-store/README.md

 - Inputs - None
 - Outputs - Boolean - Flag which indicates whether the operation was successful

+### Rename-EKVKey
+Checks whether the provided password is the master password of the provided Encrypted Key-Value store, finds the provided key in given EKV and renames it.
+- Parameters
+    - Name - Name of the Encrypted Key-Value store to access
+    - Password - Master Password of the Encrypted Key-Value store to access
+    - Key - Key of the Encrypted Key-Value record to rename
+    - NewKey - New key of the Encrypted Key-Value record

 ### Typical usage

 ```ps1